twhtanghk/prosody-external-oauth/README.md

 User supplied username and password will be sent to specified OAuth2 Provider to verify the identity as specified in Section 4.3 of RFC 6749 (Resource Owner Password Credentials Grant) or RFC 6750 (Bearer Token).
+Either password or bearer token can be used to verify the user identify.

 Configuration
 -------------
 Install python requests library
 * run pip install -r requirements.txt

 Edit env.py to define the following parameters
-* authType = "Resource" or "Bearer"
 * clientId = "xmpp"
 * clientPass = "xmpp-client"
 * tokenUrl = "https://ttsoon.com/org/oauth2/token/"